RebornBeat/AEVOR/WHITEPAPER.md

 Mathematical verification integration enables runtime verification of execution correctness through cryptographic proof that ensures smart contract execution maintains specified behavior while enabling optimization that enhances performance without compromising correctness guarantees.

-## Revolutionary Architecture for Blockchain Trilemma Transcendence
+## Revolutionary Architecture for Genuine Blockchain Trilemma Transcendence

 Understanding how AEVOR's architectural components integrate to achieve genuine blockchain trilemma transcendence requires recognizing the sophisticated coordination that enables security, decentralization, and scalability to reinforce rather than compete with each other.
 This integration demonstrates how principled architectural design can eliminate fundamental limitations that have constrained traditional blockchain systems.